Since 1940, an inexplicable light phenomenon has been observed in the valley of Hessdalen in Norway.

 From 2017 to 2021, Post uit Hessdalen will be based at De Loods, a work and rehearsal space on the Eilandje in Antwerp, together with other companies and creatives including Tuning People, Watmarswas en TimeCircus.

 Post uit Hessdalen relies for its business management on Klein Verzet.
-The productions are distributed internationally in cooperation with Vincent Company and have been performed in Belgium, the Netherlands, France, Germany, Austria, Switzerland, Luxemburg and the United Kingdom.
+The productions are distributed internationally in cooperation with Vincent Company and have been performed in Belgium, the Netherlands, France, Germany, Austria, Switzerland, Luxemburg, Liechtenstein, Portugal, the United Kingdom and Canada.

 The members of the Board of Directors are